omiya2106/DeepSAC/README.md

 ## Proposed Sleep Apnea Detection Model:
 ![image](https://user-images.githubusercontent.com/48494146/197580046-4a766159-a126-4e2f-b612-1707e5f41707.png)
-Block diagram of the proposed detection model
+**Figure:** Block Level Diagram of the Proposed Sleep Apnea Detection System

 ## Motivation
 A typical digital hardware accelerator uses multiplyaccumulate function (MAC) as its neuron units.
 The synapse of the fully connected neural